Israq54/Israq54/README.md

 - 👋 Hi, I’m israq
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning Python, at beginner level.
-- 📫 Contact me in this nail: israqeee20@gmail.com
+- 📫 Contact me in this mail: israqeee20@gmail.com

 <!---
 Israq54/Israq54 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.